Flexible signal denoising via flexible empirical Bayes shrinkage: Results

+The results of these simulations are summarized in Figure~\ref{fig:pois_sim} (with additional figures and tables giving more detailed results for all simulation settings included in the companion repository).
+In almost all simulation scenarios, \mysmash{} performed as well or better than the HF and BMSM methods, with the greatest gains occurring in the more challenging, lower intensity scenarios.
+The only scenario where \mysmash{} was clearly outpeformed by another method was the spikes scenario with high intensity range, where the HF method outpeformed both other methods.
+Comparing BMSM with HF, neither dominated the other: sometimes the BMSM method was better, whereas sometimes the HF method was better.
+As noted above, the HF transform can be used in a variety of ways, so results here should be viewed only as a guide to potential performance.

-One disadvantage of the HF transform is that, to achieve translation invariance, the transform has to be done explicitly for each shift of the data: the tricks usually used to do this efficiently \citep{Coifman1995Translationinvariant} do not work here.
-Thus, making HF fully translation invariant increases computation by a factor of $T$, rather than the factor of $\log(T)$ for the other methods.
-Here we follow advice in \citet{Fryzlewicz2004HaarFisz} to reduce the computational burden by averaging over 50 shifts of the data rather than $T$.
-Even so, HF was substantially slower than the other methods.
-A direct comparison of computational efficiency between SMASH and BMSM is difficult, as they are coded in different programming environments.
+One practical limitation of the HF transform is that, to achieve translation invariance, the transform has to be done explicitly for each shift of the data: the tricks usually used to do this efficiently \citep{Coifman1995Translationinvariant} do not work here.
+Thus, making HF fully translation invariant increases computation by a factor of $T$, rather than the factor of $\log(T)$ as for the other methods.
+We followed the advice of \citet{Fryzlewicz2004HaarFisz} and reduced the computational burden by averaging over 50 shifts of the data rather than $T$ shifts.
+With this approximation, the HF method was slower than the other methods, but not by a lot.
+A direct comparison of computational efficiency between \mysmash{} and BMSM is difficult as they are coded in different programming environments.
 Nevertheless, similarities between the two methods suggest that they should have similar computational cost.
-Both SMASH and BMSM took, typically, less than a second per dataset in our simulations.
+In our simulations, the runtime of all three methods was typically a few seconds or less per data set.